If you’ve been wishing for a way to strengthen connection and communication through shared experience, this may be a good fit.

 Certificates presented to each family team

-Survivor® Challenge Day is the high-energy finale that brings the whole weekend together.
-It’s designed to give families a fun, friendly way to test the skills and teamwork they’ve built over the first two days.
+The Survivor® Challenge is a high-energy finale that brings everything together.
+It’s designed to give families a fun, friendly way to put teamwork, communication, and problem-solving into action — side by side.

-Instead of individual competition, everything is done as a parent–youth team.
+Instead of individual competition, every challenge is completed as a parent–youth team.

-Kids get to lead.
+Youth get to lead.
 Parents get to support.
-And every challenge rewards communication just as much as speed or strength.
+And success comes from working together, not from speed or strength alone.

-Each activity is designed so different ages can contribute in different ways.
-Some challenges favour strategy, some favour memory, others favour balance or patience.
-No single family has an advantage — everyone gets their moment to shine.
+Each challenge is designed so different ages can contribute in different ways.
+Some reward strategy, others memory, balance, patience, or communication.

 Friendly Competition, Real Connection

-The scoring system keeps things playful, not stressful.
-Parents often discover their youth are better at certain tasks… and kids love the chance to “carry the team.”
+The scoring system keeps things playful and encouraging, not stressful.
+Parents often discover their youth excel at certain challenges — and kids love the chance to “carry the team.”

 A Meaningful Finish

-Your weekend is fully guided, fully equipped, and designed to be as turnkey as possible.
-Everything listed below is included in the camp fee.
+Everything is fully guided, well-equipped, and designed to be as simple and turnkey as possible.
+What’s listed below is included — so you can focus on the time together, not the logistics.

-A complete adventure featuring canoeing, navigation, and Survivor®-style challenges.
+A complete parent–youth adventure that includes canoeing, navigation, teamwork challenges, and shared time outdoors.

 All Meals Provided

-Families help with cooking and cleanup — part of the teamwork experience.
+(Families help with cooking and cleanup — part of the shared experience.)

-All pots, pans, cooking tools, plates, bowls, and cutlery included.
+All pots, pans, cooking tools, plates, bowls, and cutlery are provided.

 Tents & Camp Setup Gear